 The charitable company operates independently and has a contractual relationship with Perth & Kinross Council for the delivery of Sport and Leisure Services under the terms of a Contract.
-Representatives of Perth & Kinross Council Education & Children's Services act as monitoring agents of the contract on behalf of the Council.
 Under separate arrangements, the charitable company leases land and buildings from Perth & Kinross Council on the basis of peppercorn or nominal rents.